Maintaining Health and Wellness After the Elections [Proverbs]

 B. BURNING OUT

 God promises refreshment and rekindling to men and women who meditate on His Word.
-Those who are steeped in obedience to it tend more so to live stable lives void of emotional highs and lows.
+Those who are steeped in obedience to it tend to live stable lives void of emotional highs and lows.
 They are invigorated and refreshed by His presence in their inner soul.
 Again, notice the same proverb that emphasizes this truth:

 Do not be wise in your own eyes; fear the Lord and turn away from evil.
 It will be healing to your body and refreshment to your bones (Proverbs 3:7–8).